Ah yes, the Rams.

 So what are we working on?

-For 2024 we will be using the same 2 rams we used last season.
-Both were new additions to our farm last summer.
 Though it might seem like a lot for our small flock, using at least 2 rams also allows us to compare lamb performance to see if our rams are doing what we thought they would for our flock.
-We were very pleased with the performance of the lambs from both of these rams in 2023 and are excited to see how the retained ewe lambs perform for us in 2024.
+We were very pleased with the performance of the lambs from both Sol and Midnight and are excited to see how their retained ewe lambs perform.
+We are also looking forward to seeing how Alfalfa’s lambs perform in comparison.

 Sol